1 - Call Manhattan Active® API

 Managing OpenID Connect clients

 Clients are entities that request authentication on behalf of a user.
 Clients come in two forms.
 The first type of client is an application that wants to participate in a Single Sign On.
 These clients are only looking for security from Access Management 2.0.
-The other type of client is one that requests an access token so that it can invoke other services on behalf of the authenticated user.
+The other type of client is the one that requests an access token so that it can invoke other services on behalf of the authenticated user.

 Steps